Cupnfish/Cupnfish-log/2021/bevy experience.md

 ColliderBuilder::ball(radius)
 ```

-> Note: the required parameters for building a cuboid collider are half height and half width, not full height and full width.
+> The parameters for building a cuboid collider are half height and half width, not full height and full width.

+// TODO: too many words repeated here.
+Please split into two sentenses.
 For a single collider, a rigid body and a collider can be directly inserted as a component into an existing entity(The method of adding multiple colliders to a rigid body is slightly different from the method of adding a single collider to a rigid body, see [here](https://github.com/dimforge/bevy_rapier/blob/master/bevy_rapier2d/examples/multiple_colliders2.rs).):

 ```rust